 Quick reference guide

-- Soil: well-draining soil.
+- Soil: well-draining to free-draining soil.
 Use perlite, pumice, or other similar elements liberally.
+The golden rule is that the soil should not stay wet for more than three days after watering.

-- Pot size: compact to the plant/root size, potting up every 2-3 years if the plant begins to struggle.
+- Pot size: compact to the plant/root size, potting up every 2-3 years once established if the plant begins to struggle.
 Fast growers sometimes need quicker upgrades!

 - Light: filtered sun or bright indirect light, may need supplementation from a grow light indoors.
 More sun brings out stress coloration.

 - Water: occasional deep watering.
-Allow to dry between waterings; keep dry over winter.
+Allow to dry between waterings; keep dry over winter dormancy.

-- Overwintering: hardy to 40-50°F, many tolerate light freezes if soil is kept dry.
+- Overwintering: hardy to 40-50°F, many varieties tolerate light freezes if soil is kept dry.

 - Fertilizing: once established, fertilize 1x per month during the growing season (spring-summer) using a balanced or high-potassium fertilizer at half strength.